 Just like no one in the WWE wants to cross Mr. McMahon, no one wants to run afoul of the mafia for trying to get a Dino Bravo figure made.

 For some odd reason, Adrian Adonis — one of the more colorful wrestlers during the mid-80s — didn’t get a figure from Jakks.
+Despite a more open-minded attitude towards the LGBT community, Adonis is probably still a stretch to get a figure due to the potential for outrage on either side of the gimmick.

 The Benoit tragedy also means we’re never going to see a figure of his wife, Nancy, who played a one of a kind female manager.